ctrlaltcoop/certbot-dns-hetzner/README.md

 ## Install

-There is no pypi distribution yet.
-You can install this plugin via pip directly from this repo though:
+Install this package via pip in the same python environment where you installed your certbot.

 ```
-pip install -e git+https://github.com/ctrlaltcoop/certbot-dns-hetzner.git
+pip install certbot-dns-hetzner
 ```

-A more sophisticated versioning and pypi distribution is to follow

 ## Usage